lordjoo/endif/README.md

 - MDB as the Frontend framwork
 - PHP for the backend
 - MySQL fro the Database
-Each of us must Know the HTML, CSS good in order to pass the final test, While me and Ali are working on the backend we can invite you to a group meet to see and learn from what we are doing
+Each of us must Know the HTML, CSS good in order to pass the final test.

 ## Steps of making the project
 - first you all must have a good understanding of HTML< CSS Then we will use something called **mdb design block** to make it easily for us to build the interface for our project